Mindavi/docker-html-to-pdf/README.md

 docker run --detach --publish 2000:80 mindavi/html-to-pdf
 ```

-The container now runs as a daemon on port 2000 on the host.
+The container now runs as a daemon, accessible via port 2000 on the host.

 ## Using the webservice